Houari Boumediene Airport: Terminal 1

 The domestic terminal (Terminal 1) presents a capacity of 6 million passengers per year.
 It was inaugurated on 5 July 2006 by the President Abdelaziz Bouteflika.
 The terminal holds 5000 car parking spaces, a taxi stand, a boarding area of 27,000 m2, and 14 passenger gates.
-The hall 2 terminal 1 will be dedicated to domestic flights whereas the hall 1 will be dedicated to the middle east, and gulf airlines.
+Hall 2 in terminal 1 is dedicated to domestic flights, whereas hall 1 is dedicated to the Middle East, and Gulf airlines.

 Terminal 2

 The charter terminal (Terminal 2), renovated in 2007, has a capacity of 2.5 million passengers per year.
 It offers conditions of comfort and security comparable to those of Terminal 1.
 Its domestic traffic is 1.5 million passengers per year.
 Terminal 2 is equipped with 20 check-in desks with a cafeteria, tearoom and prayer room.
-The terminal also has a pharmacy, perfumery, a hairdresser, watch retailers, luggage shops, games and toys as well as a tobacco/newspaper shop.
 There are 900 car parking spaces, a taxi stand, a boarding area of 5,000 m2, with 7 gates, a luggage delivery area, and lounges for premium passengers.

 Prior to Terminal 2's opening, Terminal 3 was used for operating domestic flights.
-In 2007, the terminal's use changed to pilgrimage and charter flights but since 2019 all of the charters and pilgrimage flights have been moved to terminal 2 and the former Terminal 3 will be demolished in order to build a new terminal.
+In 2007, the terminal's use changed to pilgrimage and charter flights; but since 2019 all of the charters and pilgrimage flights have been moved to terminal 2 and the former Terminal 3 will be demolished in order to build a new terminal.

 Terminal 4

-Terminal 4 opened on April 29, 2019.
+Terminal 4 opened on 29 April 2019.
 Its operations began in three different stages.
 The first was granted to flights bound for Paris by Air Algérie.
 A week later, all flights to France operated by Air Algérie were transferred to the terminal.
 The following week, all other international flights operated by Air Algérie were transferred to the new terminal.
-As of May 15, the other foreign airlines would also begin operations in this terminal.
-The terminal 4 has 120 check-in points, 84 check-in counters, 9 conveyor belts and 21 telescopic gateways.
+As of May 15, the other foreign airlines also began operations in this terminal.
+Terminal 4 has 120 check-in points, 84 check-in counters, nine conveyor belts and 21 telescopic gateways.
 With a surface area of 73 hectares which currently accommodates an additional 10 million passengers per year and is also capable of accommodating Airbus A380 type aircraft.